f5devcentral/f5-big-iq-lab/docs/class5/module9/lab1.rst

   :align: center
   :scale: 50%

-7. Create Azure Objects from Ansible Scripts.

-To create the VPN between UDF and Azure and create the cloud provider and environement for DO
+7. Create the VPN between UDF and Azure

 SSH Ubuntu host in UDF:

 .. image:: pictures/image22.png
-  :align: center
+  :align: left
-  :scale: 50%
+  :scale: 80%

-Navigate to:
-``cd f5-azure-vpn-ssg``
+Navigate to: ``cd f5-azure-vpn-ssg``

-Modify the **config.yml** file:
+Modify the **config.yml** file: ``vi config.yml``

-``vi config.yml``

 Modify the following four items to reflect the Azure Application you created above:

-  SUBSCRIPTION_ID: <Subscription Id>
+  - SUBSCRIPTION_ID: <Subscription Id>
-  TENANT_ID: <Tenant Id>
+  - TENANT_ID: <Tenant Id>
-  CLIENT_ID: <Client Id>
+  - CLIENT_ID: <Client Id>
-  SERVICE_PRINCIPAL_SECRET: <Service Principal Secret>
+  - SERVICE_PRINCIPAL_SECRET: <Service Principal Secret>
-  PREFIX: Specify a prefix that will be used on each object automatically created.
+  - PREFIX: Specify a prefix that will be used on each object automatically created.

 Execute the Ansible scripts to create the VPN

 ``./000-RUN_ALL.sh ve``

+.. note:: VPN object and servers can take up to 45 minutes to complete.